Shakeel-Singalaxana/MosqueManagementSystem/README.md

 ⭕ If not using a windows system run these commands in a terminal within the directory

-&nbsp;

-&nbsp;	💠 git pull origin main (to update the codebase)
+ 	💠 git pull origin main (to update the codebase)

-&nbsp;	💠 call npm install --no-fund --no-audit (to update the system)
+ 	💠 call npm install --no-fund --no-audit (to update the system)

-&nbsp;	💠 node database/init.js (to initialize the database)
+ 	💠 node database/init.js (to initialize the database)

-&nbsp;	💠 start /min "MMS Server" npm start (to start the server)
+ 	💠 start /min "MMS Server" npm start (to start the server)

-&nbsp;	💠 visit http://localhost:3000 via a web browser
+ 	💠 visit http://localhost:3000 via a web browser

 ⭕ Report any issues found.